HaraldUebele/HaraldUebele.github.io/_posts/2021/2021-02-10-Moving my Blog from Wordpress to Github Pages.md

 Instead of the search page that is part of the Reverie theme I created an archive page that lists all my blogs sorted by year.
 This is based on Rafa Garrido's answer in this [Stackoverflow question](https://stackoverflow.com/questions/19086284/jekyll-liquid-templating-how-to-group-blog-posts-by-year){:target="_blank"}.

 And some more stuff ... you can go over your top once you figured out how Jekyll works.

+### Update: Comments section

+Github Pages uses Jekyll to create a static site.
+You can't include logic which would be needed to add comments.

+I looked at [Disqus](https://disqus.com/){:target="_blank"}, the Reverie theme I use is enabled for Disqus.
+It is an external service and the pages seem to get very heavy and heavily tracked, too.

+I read about the idea to use Github Issues to store the comments.
+I like it and looked at several examples.
+Then I found [utterances](https://utteranc.es/){:target="_blank"}.
+It is a Github App that you install in your repository, you do a little configuration, add a piece of code to the `post.html`.
+That's it.
+It just works.
+And its Open Source, too.
+So this is what you see below.